 - lists of all fellows for the current year and for at least the two preceding years including their fields, their home institutions, and brief descriptions of their projects.
-Distinguish long-term (four- to twelve-month) from short-term (one- to three-month) fellows.
+This list should distinguish long-term (four- to twelve-month) from short-term (one- to three-month) fellows.
 Applicants for renewal grants should identify the NEH fellows on the list. - a comparative statistical analysis of the applicant pool and the resulting awards for the current year and each of the two preceding years, distinguishing applicants for NEH fellowships from others and including an explanation of any significant trends and a statement of any efforts that the center is making to influence the trends.
-Fields of study, types of institution, academic rank, and geographical distribution are the most important general categories of analysis. - a bibliography with full citations of books and articles that are attributable to previous fellowships.
-Those attributable to NEH fellowships should be so designated.
+Fields of study, types of institution, academic rank, and geographical distribution are the most important general categories of analysis.